 In the quarterfinal of the 2006 Soccer World Cup, England and Portugal played for 90 tense minutes and 30 minutes extra time without a single goal being scored.
 This led them to a penalty shoot-out; as one by one, players went against the opposing team’s goalie.
 After four shots by each team, Portugal was ahead 2-1.
 Portugal’s star Cristiano Ronaldo shot to English goalkeeper Paul Robinson’s left, but Robinson dove right.
 Portugal scored, won the game, and went on to the semifinal.

-When Robinson dove to his right, he was making a common choice for our right-oriented brains, according to a new study which will be published in an upcoming issue of Psychological Science, a journal of the Association for Psychological Science.
+When Robinson dove to his right, he was making a common choice for our right-oriented brains, according to a study published in Psychological Science, a journal of the Association for Psychological Science.
 The researchers found that, in World Cup penalty shoot-outs, goalies tend to dive right when their team is behind and they have a chance to save the game for their country.

 Many studies have found that people and animals that want something tend to go to the right.
 When dogs see their owners, they wag their tails more to the right; toads strike to the right when they’re going for prey; and humans are more likely to turn their heads to the right to smooch their sweeties.